Dee Barnes: Biography

-Body & Soul's 1989 debut single "Dance to the Drummer's Beat", released on Los Angeles-based record label, heavily sampled the Herman Kelly and Life song of the same name.
+She formed the duo Body & Soul with her friend Rose Hutchinson (aka Rose Almight-T) in Los Angeles; the group's 1989 debut single "Dance to the Drummer's Beat", released on Los Angeles-based record label Delicious Vinyl, heavily sampled the Herman Kelly and Life song of the same name.
 Its b-side, "Hi-Powered", was produced by Def Jef.
-The same year another track produced by Def Jef would be released: "We Can Do This", on the label showcase This Is Delicious – Eat to the Beat.
-Body & Soul's greatest recording would apparently be their last—as part of the Dr. Dre-produced West Coast Rap All-Stars and their 1990 posse cut, "We're All in the Same Gang", which earned them a Grammy Award nomination.
+The same year, Body & Soul released "We Can Do This", also produced by Def Jef, on the label showcase This Is Delicious – Eat to the Beat.
+The duo also appear on the 1990 soundtrack of Marked for Death with "Ya Get's None".
+Body & Soul's greatest recording would apparently be their last; they recorded the 1990 posse cut "We're All in the Same Gang" as part of the Dr. Dre-produced West Coast Rap All-Stars, which earned that group a Grammy Award nomination.
+Barnes recalled that Body & Soul struggled with the record label for image and creative control, as the label "wanted us to be more body than soul" while they felt "sex, relationships and maybe heartbreak [are] not [exclusively] what women are about"; they had an unreleased album which was being produced by the Jungle Brothers.